Supporting Diverse Learning Needs in Primary

 Lesson 1: Creating a Safe Learning Environment

-Focus: Creating emotional safety by speaking with warmth, building trust, and recognising individual needs—A great starting point for all Primary teachers and leaders.
+Focus: Creating emotional safety by inviting the Spirit, speaking with warmth, building trust, learning names, and praying for guidance — A foundational starting point for all Primary teachers and leaders.

 Lesson 2: Adopting a Flexible Learning Approach

-Focus: Supporting agency and engagement through movement, choice, seating options, and breakout spaces—Ideal for children who benefit from physical flexibility or alternative ways to participate.
+Focus: Supporting agency and engagement through movement, choice, seating options, and breakout spaces — Ideal for children who benefit from physical flexibility or ongoing movement throughout the lesson.

 Lesson 3: Establishing Predictability

-Focus: Using consistent people, routines, and visual schedules to help children feel secure—Ideal for children with anxiety, or those who benefit from lots of structure.
+Focus: Using consistent people, routines, and visual schedules to help children feel secure — Supports participation by creating structure and trust.

 Lesson 4: Supporting Emotional Regulation

-Focus: Helping children identify and manage emotions using co-regulation tools, calm-down strategies, and supportive language—Especially helpful for children who experience emotional outbursts or difficulty expressing feelings.
+Focus: Helping children manage emotions using gentle responses, calming tools, and supportive language — Especially helpful for children who experience emotional outbursts or difficulty expressing feelings.

 View Lesson 4